Quality Connectors Boost Rail Industry Dependability

 “The connectivity supply in train coach is growing exponentially.
 Wi-Fi connections, information systems, and security cameras are the main important application in the new evolution of rolling stock.
 As more and more passengers access Wi-Fi on trains, operators require connectors that offer services that are up to the task,” said Paolo Colombo, VanSystem marketing manager, Radiall.

 The company’s VanSystem line also offers circular, power, and modular connectors for rolling stock, like the GVJ Oversize Connectors, which are ideal for use in harsh-environment undercar applications including brake control systems, battery chargers, auxiliary converters, and inverters.
-These threaded and bayonet-style connectors were originally designed for military and aerospace applications.
-As such, they meet the MIL-DTL-5015 standard and feature bigger shell thicknesses and protected coupling points to guarantee resistance to environmental conditions.
-The qualities that make them well-suited for military and aerospace equipment also make them attractive options for the increasingly demanding rail industry, as the electronics in rolling applications stock face a constant barrage of hazards including shock, debris, and vibration and must also endure frequent mating and unmating.
+These threaded and bayonet-style connectors were originally designed for military and aerospace applications and meet the MIL-DTL-5015 standard and feature bigger shell thicknesses and protected coupling points.
+The qualities that make them suitable for military and aerospace equipment also serve the demanding rail industry, as the electronics in rolling stock face hazards including shock, debris, vibration, and frequent mating and unmating.

 “Connectors are some of the most critical pieces of equipment in railway installations.
 They are installed in track, brake, controls, signaling, and power transmission systems, all of which must be carefully engineered to guarantee the safety of passengers,” said Colombo.